ideas-labo/aspiration-study/README.md

 ## Dataset

 The experiment data reported in the work can be found at: [https://zenodo.org/record/5764258](https://zenodo.org/record/5764258).
-The naming rule follow as `[budget type]`-`[problem name]`, e.g., `eval-sct` means the SCT problem using evaluation number as the search budget.
-In each of the above directory, the number, e.g., `0.1-0.9`, means the weight-vector under which the data is for the weighted search.
-The data for Pareto search is stored in the directories named by the corresponding system/project.

-Most of the system/project names are self-explained and are consistent with the paper, except the following:

-* SS-A -> WC-C1-3D
-* SS-C -> WC-C3-3D
-* SS-E -> WC-C4-3D
-* SS-I -> WC-C5-5D
-* SS-J -> RS-C3-6D
-* SS-K -> WC-C1-6D
-* SS-L -> LVM
-* SS-M -> Trimesh
-* 100AS -> 50AS
+The naming rules rather self-explained.

 ## Supplementary